-History of persepolis
+History of Persepolis

-The construction of Persepolis was about 25 centuries ago in the western slopes of Mount Rahmat, in the sense of Mitra or Mehr, at the time of Darius the Great, and then continued by his successors with changes in its original structure.
+The construction of Persepolis was about 25 centuries ago on the western slopes of Mount Rahmat, in the sense of Mitra or Mehr, at the time of Darius the Great, and then continued by his successors with changes in its original structure.

-Based on the clay of writings found in Persepolis, in the construction of Persepolis, architects, artists, faculty, workers, men and women participated in numerous salaries and salaries as well as salaries from labor insurance benefits.
+Based on the clay of writings found in Persepolis, in the construction of Persepolis, architects, artists, faculty, workers, men, and women participated in numerous salaries and salaries as well as salaries from labor insurance benefits.
 The construction of Persepolis was about 120 years old.
 Iran tour invites you to visit the historic city of Shiraz

 Apadana Palace is one of the oldest palaces in Persepolis.
 The palace, built by the command of Darius the Great in Persepolis, was used to hold New Year celebrations (Nowruz) and to welcome the representatives of the kingdoms.